89luca89/distrobox/docs/useful_tips.md

 Podman has `--cpuset-cpus` and `--memory` flags to apply limitation on how much resources a container can use.
 However, these flags only work during container creation (`podman create` / `podman run`) and not after it's created (`podman exec`, which is used by Distrobox to execute commands inside of container), which means changing resource limitation requires recreation of a container.

-Nontheless you can still apply resource limitation using SystemD's resource control functionality.
-It's not recommended to pass resource limitation arguments (e.g. `--cpuset-cpus` and `--memory`) to `distrobox create --additional-flags` as SystemD already provides much more flexible resource control functionality.
+Nontheless you can still apply resource limitation using systemd's resource control functionality.
+It's not recommended to pass resource limitation arguments (e.g. `--cpuset-cpus` and `--memory`) to `distrobox create --additional-flags` as systemd already provides much more flexible resource control functionality.

 To list all distroboxes and their full IDs: